gizmo385/discord.clj/doc/bots.md

 ## Defining Inline

-The alternative to splitting up your defintions is to define things inline using the `open-with-cogs` macro defined in the `discord.bot` namespace.
+The alternative to splitting up your defintions is to define things inline using the `open-with-extensions` macro defined in the `discord.bot` namespace.
 Below is an equivalent to the bot shown above:

 ###### my_cool_bot/src/core.clj: